 Contact your mortgage company as soon as you can—even if you haven't missed a payment but think you might in the near future.
 Find contact information for your mortgage company in your mortgage coupon book or monthly mortgage statement or click here to search for your mortgage company.

-You can also discuss your situation with a Fannie Mae Mortgage Help Center (if your loan is owned by Fannie Mae) or you can contact the Homeowners HOPETM Hotline at 1-888-995-HOPE (4673).
+You can also discuss your situation with a Fannie Mae Mortgage Help Network partner (if your loan is owned by Fannie Mae) or you can contact the Homeowners HOPETM Hotline at 1-888-995-HOPE (4673).

 If your home has already been foreclosed and transferred to Fannie Mae, your ability to regain your home may vary depending on the state in which your home is located.
 If you have been contacted by an eviction attorney, please reach out to the attorney as soon as possible to let them know you wish to regain your home.
 Otherwise, if the property has been listed for sale, contact the real estate agent who is handling the listing.
-If you are unable to contact the eviction attorney or listing agent, contact the Fannie Mae Mortgage Help Center nearest you.
+If you are unable to contact the eviction attorney or listing agent, contact a Fannie Mae Mortgage Help Network partner.

 Your mortgage company may require you to pay the difference between what your foreclosed home sold for and what you owe on it.
 (This amount is sometimes referred to as a deficiency.
 Although for properties located in some states, the law restricts or does not allow the mortgage company to maintain an action against you for a deficiency.)
 That's why it's important to begin working with your mortgage company before the property reaches foreclosure.
 By doing so, you may have other options available to you, such as a Short Sale or a Deed-in-Lieu of Foreclosure, which may be able to help you avoid foreclosure and resolve/settle your mortgage delinquency.